serokell/blog-posts/Haskell and Dimensions/article.md

   -> Double -> Either Int Double
   -> (DimMatrix D y2 x2 Double, Double, Double, Maybe (DimMatrix D y1 x1 Double))
 ```
 `emStepsMissed` also returns the matrix of observations with restored values.
 Let's look at the function more closely.
 It is too huge to show the whole function, so we consider the implementation partially.
-First of all, let us notice that there are local functions that return matrixes which dimensions depend on the elements.
+First of all, let us notice that there are local functions that return matrices which dimensions depend on the elements.
 For instance:
 ```haskell
 ...
   oldWP :: forall i toDel. ((i <= x1) ~ 'True, (toDel <= y1) ~ 'True, SingI i)